Whippet Puppy Guide

 Bringing home a Whippet puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 25-40 lbs and lifespan of 12-15 yrs, the Whippet requires thoughtful care tailored to their specific breed characteristics.
+Plan for 25-40 lbs of dog and 12-15 yrs of life with a Whippet — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 At 25-40 lbs with a life expectancy of 12-15 yrs, the Whippet represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Feeding Schedule